 - Age barriers for application

 Competition is rising in every functional field these days.
-Though opportunities are growing, it is not enough for the growing population, especially skilled individuals.
+Though opportunities are growing, it is not enough for the growing population, exceptionally skilled individuals.
 They are hence giving rise to the competitive world.
-Competition has much to offer in education, and there is a need for specific criteria in the selection of the candidates for various courses where admissions are limited, and students applying are more.
+Competition has much to offer in education.
+There is a need for specific criteria to select candidates for various courses where admissions are limited and students applying are more.
+Therefore, only with proper preparation, any competitive exam in India can be cracked.